-For each variable on the Outpatient Department Events file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+For most variables on the Outpatient Department events file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+The exceptions to this are weight variables and variance estimation variables.
+Only unweighted frequencies of these variables are included in the accompanying codebook file.
+See the Weights Variables list in Section D, Variable-Source Crosswalk.
 The codebook and data file sequence list variables in the following order:

-Unique person identifiers Unique outpatient visit identifiers Outpatient characteristic variables ICD-9-CM condition and procedure codes Clinical Classification Software (CCS) codes Imputed expenditure variables Weight and variance estimation variables
+Unique person identifiers Unique outpatient visit identifiers Outpatient characteristic variables Clinical Classification Software (CCS) codes Imputed expenditure variables Weight and variance estimation variables